GabrielRosace/ForzaCaste/endpoint_documentation.md

 *   HTTP code 404 with this body `{ statusCode: 404, errormessage: "The opposite player is not a friend" }` if the user with the username specified in the body is not a friend
 *   HTTP code 404 with this body `{ statusCode: 404, errormessage: "The opposite player is not online" }` if the friend specified in the body by the username is not online at the moment
 *   HTTP code 404 with this body `{ statusCode: 404, errormessage: "Friendly game request creation error" }` if an error occurs during the creation of the notification document
-*   HTTP code 400 with this body `{ error: true, errormessage: "Invalid request" }` if the value of he field `"type"` is incorrect
-*   HTTP code 400 with this body `{statusCode: 400, errormessage: "Bad Request"}` if `type` is not included in the request body
+*   HTTP code 400 with this body `{statusCode: 400, errormessage: "Bad Request"}` if type is not included in the request body or if the field value is incorrect
-*   HTTP code 404 with this body `{statusCode: 404, errormessage: "DB error"}` if an operation on the DB raise an error
+*   HTTP code 502 with this body `{statusCode: 502, errormessage: "DB error"}` if an operation on the DB raise an error
-*   HTTP code 401 with this body `{ statusCode: 401, errormessage: "Unauthorized" }` if the user that made the request is not authorized for that operation
+*   HTTP code 403 with this body `{ statusCode: 403, errormessage: "Unauthorized" }` if the user that made the request is not authorized for that operation
-*   HTTP code 404 with this body `{ statusCode: 404, errormessage: {statusCode:404, errormessage: "Friendly game request already exist"}` if a game request to that friend from the same user already exists
+*   HTTP code 502 with this body `{ statusCode: 502, errormessage: "Friendly game request already exist"}` if a game request to that friend from the same user already exists
 *   HTTP code 200 with this body `{ error: false, message: "Request sended to friend" }` if everything is ok